History of the Quran: Codexes and canonization

-Mushaf of Ali and Shia views on canonization
+Shia views on canonization

 Quran − in Mashhad, Iran − said to be written by Ali.

 Ali, the fourth Rashidun caliph and the first Shia Imam, is widely believed to have compiled his own transcript of the Quran.
 In particular, there are reports that Ali and some other companions of Muhammad collected the verses of the Quran during the lifetime of the prophet, while other reports emphasize that Ali prepared his codex immediately after the death of Muhammad in 632 CE.
 This latter group of reports may have been fabricated to imply consensus about the caliphate of Abu Bakr, that is, the preoccupation of Ali with his codex in these reports is intended to justify his widely rumored absence in the Saqifa meeting where Abu Bakr was elected caliph after Muhammad died.

 In his codex, Ali may have arranged the verses in the order by which they were revealed to Muhammad, though this claim has been questioned by some.
 The codex of Ali may have also included additional information on the abrogated verses of the Quran.
 By some Shia accounts, Ali offered his codex for official use after the death of Muhammad but was turned down by some of the companions.
 Alternatively, Ali may have offered his codex for official use to Uthman during his caliphate but the caliph rejected it in favor of other variants available to him.
 As for its fate, it is believed in Twelver Shia that the codex of Ali has been handed down from every Imam to his successor, as part of the esoteric knowledge available to the Twelve Imams.
 In Twelver belief, the codex is now in the possession of their last Imam, Muhammad al-Mahdi, who is hidden from the public by divine will since 874, until his reappearance at the end of time to eradicate injustice and evil.